wfischer1/decodevin/docs/exercise2/Exercise2.md

 In order to connect the service to the DB we will have to provide the connection parameters in Openshift in the source code.
 The existing source code uses a Default database of JEE - we will change that so that it uses the PostgreSQL db.

-We will hard code the connection properties first.
+We will hard code the connection properties.
+Later (if you have time) you can do it the proper way with environment variables and secrets.

 Open the file `web.xml` in the IDE: